-Shewangezhew Moges, a health extension worker, gives vaccine to Fasika as her mother Asnaku Saso folds her during a home visits in Gende Corba Village in Oromia State of Ethiopia 11 June 2013.
+Shewangezhew Moges, a health extension worker, gives a vaccine to Fasika as her mother Asnaku Saso holds her during a home visits in Gende Corba Village in Oromia State of Ethiopia, June 11, 2013.

 11 / 21

-Dr. Yomam Fantahun exams a patients during the Eye Camp held by Himalayan Cataract Project at Quiha Zonal Hospital in Mekele, Ethiopia February 25, 2013.
+Dr. Yomam Fantahun exams a patients during an eye camp held by the Himalayan Cataract Project at Quiha Zonal Hospital in Mekele, Ethiopia, February 25, 2013.

 12 / 21

 A fashion trend is evident at Oda Aniso Primary School in Oromia Region of Ethiopia, November 26, 2013.